trailofbits/cb-multios/cqe-challenges/NRFIN_00017/README.md

 This vulnerability is a giant glowing flashing strobing light string decorating a freshly allocated page that is trivial to trigger through many paths.
 BOOM!

-assemble.c:search_splitter_for_receptacle_id acgc_round line 170, has <= in the loop test instead of <.
+assemble.c:search_splitter_for_receptacle_id around line 170, has <= in the loop test instead of <.
 So, it will go one receptacle beyond the end of the splitter's receptacles array.
 The idx starts at 0, so negative isn't a concern, but bounding the high end is.

 Anytime that the receptacles of a splitter are searched and one of the valid receptacles on that splitter do not match the search, the search will go one beyond the end of the receptacle array and lead to a segfault.
 There are several ways to make this happen: